nathanlarsen1/GetDellServiceTag/README.md

 <h2>Description</h2>
-The project consists of an AutoIt script that retrieves the Dell service tag and express service code.<br/>
+The project consists of an AutoIt script that retrieves the Dell Service Tag and Express Service Code.<br/>

 <h2>Languages and Hardware</h2>